 This grant produced a video of this unique dance program along with lesson plans and a syllabus so other senior groups can learn of and enjoy this fun way to exercise.
 Ruth and Herb Fogel and Neil Martin chaired this project.
 To obtain the instructional video and lesson plans, contact Christy Drewry by email or by phone at (831) 439-8453.

-Past EventsScotts Valley Senior Life Association has completed the following programs which provided seniors in the community with educational and social opportunities that promote healthy living habits:
+Prior EventsScotts Valley Senior Life Association has completed the following programs which provided seniors in the community with educational and social opportunities that promote healthy living habits.

 Scotts Valley State of the City Address 2018

-Mayor Jim Reed, city council members, and other city officials presented an impressive and informative Scotts Valley ‘State of the City Address’ covering topics such as fiscal sustainability initiatives, long-term community planning efforts, town center and city-wide development activity.
+Mayor Jim Reed, city council members, and other city officials presented the Scotts Valley ‘State of the City Address’ covering topics such as fiscal sustainability initiatives, long-term community planning efforts, town center and city-wide development activity.
 Watch and listen to each speaker’s presentation below (videos by George A. Haas).

-- » Scotts Valley Unified School District Director Curriculum, Instruction, and Assessment Michelle Stewart & Scotts Valley Education Foundation President Derek Timm video, 19 minutes
+- » Scotts Valley Unified School District Director Curriculum, Instruction, and Assessment Michelle Stewart & Scotts Valley Education Foundation President Derek Timm (19 minutes)

-- » General Manager Scotts Valley Water District Piret Harmon video, 14 minutes
+- » General Manager Scotts Valley Water District Piret Harmon (14 minutes)

-- » Fire Chief Steve Kovacs video, 14 minutes
+- » Fire Chief Steve Kovacs (14 minutes)

-- » Police Chief Steve Walpole video, 11 minutes
+- » Police Chief Steve Walpole (11 minutes)

-- » Scotts Valley citizen Stephanie Aguilar video, 6 minutes
+- » Scotts Valley citizen Stephanie Aguilar (6 minutes)